 The very first playlist was actually randomly chosen, save for the first track, which I've imagined being the first thing I'd play because the piece is so dynamic:

 My initial reaction was relief that it all still worked perfectly.
 But as the first sounds emerged, I really wasn't fully prepared for what amounted to a religious experience.
-For starters, I was astonished by how much air two 5-inch drivers can move (that said, I also have a subwoofer I'll install later on—more for video than music), and the speakers were eminently satisfying, which was especially good since I'd never heard them before, even in a listening test—I basically bought them on blind faith after reading literally hundreds of reviews.
+For starters, I was astonished by how much air two 5-inch drivers can move, and the results were eminently satisfying, which was especially good since I'd never heard them before, even in a listening test—I basically bought them on blind faith after reading literally hundreds of reviews.
 I raised the volume well above normal listening levels, and they continued to pump out tightly-controlled, undistorted sound*.
 I was truly startled when switching from Vaughan Williams to Grateful Dead, as the initial drum hit seemed more like a gunshot.

 Additionally, I was delighted by the acoustics of the living room, especially since I hadn't taken acoustics into account while designing it; the sound stage seems larger than the compact system size suggests it should be, and everything feels well balanced.
 I think it all succeeds mostly because I worked hard to make the space symmetrical.
 (I may be in for a minor letdown when the sheetrock goes on, but we'll see.)